fbpx

 Running cadence, also known as your stride rate or foot turnover, is the total number of steps you take per minute while you run.
 There is plenty of debate as to the “perfect stride rate” as runners’ compositions can affect this number.

 However, there are advantages to shortening and quickening your stride.
-Most signs point to an efficient average being around 180 SPM (steps per minute).
-Music works as a metronome, consistently counting out each beat for you and can assist you in improving yours.
+Most signs point to an efficient average of around 180 SPM (steps per minute).
+Music works as a metronome, consistently counting out each beat for you, and can assist you in improving yours.

 Practice your stride rate by creating a playlist full of songs with your cadence goal steps per minute, which equals beats per minute.
 If you want to work on a 180 stride rate, set up a list of songs that are all 180-182 BPM.
 Every time you hear a beat, you want a foot to be hitting the pavement.